mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

-# Drug-Classification-Model-Deployment-Using-Flask-Ngrok
+# Drug-Classification-Model-Deployment-Using-Flask-Ngrok.

 Drug Classification by Supervised Machine Learning Algorithm Random Forest Classifier and Deployment of The Model With Flask-Ngrok.

-What is Flask-Ngrok?
+# What is Flask-Ngrok?

 A simple way to demo Flask apps from your machine.
 Makes your Flask apps running on localhost available over the internet via the excellent ngrok tool.